Urvashi is skilled in quantitative and qualitative research methodologies, and economic modelling.

 High level of cultural intelligence.

-Urvashi is currently working on projects surrounding migrant experiences and exploitation in New Zealand using data from the IDI.
+Urvashi has worked on projects surrounding migrant experiences and exploitation in New Zealand using data from the IDI.

 In her spare time, Urvashi enjoys travelling to new places, spending time outdoors, reading and cooking.
 She is passionate about volunteering, and has volunteered with Girl Guides New Zealand and New Zealand Red Cross.